Doranwen/ffnpagedown/README.md

 When it has finished, check that all pages have loaded by pressing PageDown manually until you see the bottom of the page.

 # (Optional) Extract links
-1) Click on the Link Gopher button.
+1) Click on the Link Gopher button on the Firefox toolbar.
 2) Choose "Extract Links by Filter".
 3) Type `/1/` in the box and click OK.
 4) Select the entire page (Ctrl + A).